Reunification of Germany

 Outbreak of the Gulf War

 To finance the 1980-88 war against Iran, Iraq had borrowed heavily from the Emirate of Kuwait, and in 1989 lobbied to have its debt to that country forgiven.
-Kuwait's refusal to forgive Iraq's debt led Iraq to invade Kuwait on 2 August 1990 and claim it as a province.
+Kuwait's refusal to forgive the debt led Iraq to invade on 2 August 1990 and claim Kuwait as a province.

 The German Democratic Republic (East Germany) acceded to the Federal Republic of Germany (until this point often called West Germany), forming a reunited Germany.
 The capital of the Federal Republic was moved from Bonn to Berlin, although its government and membership in international organizations remained unchanged.
 The historical East German states of Brandenburg, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt, and Thuringia were re-established as German states.